shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_13/README.md

 6. save and view summary

-## CLOUD TRAIL
+# Cloud Trail: Track your AWS Activities

+#### What is CloudTrail?

+AWS CloudTrail is like a security camera for your AWS account.
+It helps you keep an eye on all the actions performed by users, roles, or AWS services.
+Think of it as a detailed activity log that records everything happening in your AWS world.

+#### How Does it Work?

+Whenever someone does something in your AWS account, CloudTrail records it as an event.
+These events are like footprints that show who did what and when they did it.
+It's like having a trail of breadcrumbs to follow.

+#### Why Use CloudTrail?

+CloudTrail helps you ensure governance, compliance, and risk auditing.
+It's like having a watchful eye to maintain control and security in your AWS environment.
+You can see what changes were made, who made them, and stay on top of your account's security.

+#### Example:

+Let's say you have a team of developers working on your AWS projects.
+With CloudTrail, you can see who deployed a new server, who changed the security settings, and who accessed sensitive data.
+It's like having a security camera that captures all the important actions.

+#### Note:

-AWS Cloud Trail is an AWS service that helps us enable governance, compliance, and operational and risk auditing of our AWS account.
-Actions taken by a user, role, or an AWS service are recorded as events in Cloud Trail.
-All the activities can be tracked by user using cloud trail.
-By default only root user can see the event history.
-If IAM user want to see the event history we need to attach the role (Cloud Trail) to the IAM User
+By default, only the root user can see the event history.
+But if you want your IAM users to see the event history, you can attach the CloudTrail role to their IAM accounts.
+It's like giving them permission to watch the security camera too.

+With CloudTrail, you have better control, security, and understanding of what's happening in your AWS world.
+It's like having a superpower to keep track of your AWS activities!

-It is going to track eaca and every activity in aws.
+It is going to track each and every activity in aws.

 1. Go to Cloud Trail